Regional Landscape & Conservation Planning Projects

 Babcock Ranch Regional Connectivity Study

-Hoctor, T.S. and R.F.
+Hoctor; T.S. and R.F.
 Noss.
 2009-2010.
 Babcock Ranch Regional Connectivity Study.
 Report to Babcock Ranch Wildlife Corridor Steering Committee and Lands Surrounding Babcock Ranch Steering Committee.
-Kitson Babcock L.L.C., Port Charlotte, FL.
+Kitson Babcock L.L.C., Port Charlotte, FL

 This study assessed the current regional landscape of southwestern Florida in terms of connectivity for three focal species (Florida panther, Florida black bear, and Sherman’s fox squirrel), evaluated projected combined impacts of urban development and sea-level rise on landscape connectivity, and proposed several regional-scale wildlife corridors that require further intensive analysis.